yangchi/LCPractice/README.md

 Convert Sorted List to Binary Search Tree
 ---------------------------

 The idea is the same as the one above.
 But since we cannot random access a node in linked list, the implementation can be a bit awkward if you try to emulate the previous solution.
-There are better and smarter solutions you can find online.
-Mine sucks, though works..
+You will need to find the middle point of the linked list.

 Copy List with Random Pointer
 -----------------------------------------